TheMonk2121/ai-dev-tasks/Task-List-B-1047-Vector-Based-System-Mapping.md

 **Description**: Implement basic impact analysis to predict what might break when making changes to components.

 **Acceptance Criteria**:
-- [ ] Identifies components that depend on a given component
+- [ ] Identifies components that depend on a given componen
 - [ ] Calculates impact scores based on dependency depth and type
-- [ ] Provides impact analysis reports in human-readable format
+- [ ] Provides impact analysis reports in human-readable forma
 - [ ] Handles circular dependency scenarios
 - [ ] Performance: Impact analysis completes in under 5 seconds